 Questions - All 15.
-Do you think veterinarians should be able to update and input dog's microchip and sterilisation details into the system?
-Yes No Unsure Please indicate why it would be useful: 16.
-Should it be a mandatory requirement for veterinarians to input this information into the system, or optional for veterinarians to input this information?
-Mandatory Optional Not applicable Please provide reasons for your preference: Questions - Veterinarians 17.
-Would you or your practice be willing to undertake this function to ensure the accurate recording of dog microchip and de-sexing details?
-Yes No
+Do you think veterinarians should be able to update and input dog's microchip and sterilisation details into the system? ☑ Yes ☐ No ☐ Unsure Please indicate why it would be useful: Vets should only be updating records with the consent of the owner.
+16. Should it be a mandatory requirement for veterinarians to input this information into the system, or optional for veterinarians to input this information? □ Mandatory ⋈ Optional □ Not applicable Please provide reasons for your preference: It is ultimately the owners responsibility to provide and keep records up to date.
+By making it mandatory you are placing the onus on the vet and potentially a confrontational situation with some owners.
+Questions - Veterinarians 17.
+Would you or your practice be willing to undertake this function to ensure the accurate recording of dog microchip and de-sexing details?Yes

-- 18. What costs would you or your practice incur by undertaking this role?
-Please quantify where possible. - □ Administrative costs involved with inputting information - □ Other: - □ Other:

-Please identify and quantify costs where possible:

-- 19. Do you perceive any benefits in undertaking this role? - 20.
-Please indicate what other information you think veterinarians should be able to update or access on the system? - □ Enter a dog registration on an owner's behalf - □ Search for the identity of a dog and its owner - Enter vet specific information on any registered animal - □ Report and enter details of animal incidents such as dog attacks - □ Report dog deaths - Other please specify:
+□ No ☐ Unsure 18.
+What costs would you or your practice incur by undertaking this role?
+Please quantify where possible. □ Administrative costs involved with inputting information □ Other: □ Other: Please identify and quantify costs where possible: 19.
+Do you perceive any benefits in undertaking this role?
+20. Please indicate what other information you think veterinarians should be able to update or access on the system? ☐ Enter a dog registration on an owner's behalf ☐ Search for the identity of a dog and its owner ☐ Enter vet specific information on any registered animal ☐ Report and enter details of animal incidents such as dog attacks ☐ Report dog deaths ☐ Other - please specify: